Plug-in electric vehicle fire: Tesla Model S, 3, X, and Y

-Although the frequency of fires in a Tesla is about an order of magnitude below fires in gasoline cars, there are 44 known cases of deaths involving incidents of Tesla car fires.
-The following list of Tesla car fires is not comprehensive:
+The following list of Tesla car fires is not comprehensive.

 A Tesla Model S caught fire after the vehicle hit debris on a highway in Kent, Washington, on October 1, 2013.
 According to the driver, he hit something while traveling in the HOV lane of Washington State Route 167, and exited because the car reported a problem and told him to stop.
 Flames began coming out of the front of the car at the end of the off-ramp, so the driver left the car.
-The fire was caught on video by a witness and posted on several websites.
 According to the Kent Fire Department incident report, initial attempts to extinguish the fire with water were unsuccessful, as the fire reignited underneath the vehicle after appearing to be extinguished.
 Then, the firefighters cut a hole to apply water directly to the burning battery.
 According to Tesla, the car owner was alerted by onboard systems to stop the car and exit the vehicle, which he did without injury.

-The carmaker confirmed the fire began in the battery pack and it was caused by an impact to one of the battery pack modules by a large piece of metal from a semi-trailer and that the design of the battery pack had isolated the fire to the front section's internal firewalls.
+On 24 October 2013, the NHTSA announced it will not open a formal investigation into the Model S fire incident, saying that they had not found evidence that the fire was caused by a vehicle defect or noncompliance.